 search techniques must be learned and practiced to be

-of words into Google with the hope of "finding
+entering a couple of words into Google with the hope of

 better search techniques, to get consistently better